Characterization of individual charge fluctuators in Si/SiGe quantum dots: TLF characterization

-Figure~\ref{fig:setup}c shows representative time traces measured on different transport peaks, where we plot both reflectometry signals and electrochemical potential fluctuations.
-We convert the reflectometry signal variation $\delta \mathcal{S}$ into electrochemical potential fluctuation $\delta \epsilon$ via the equation $\delta \epsilon = \alpha \delta \mathcal{S}/(d\mathcal{S}/dV_{P})$ \cite{connors2019low}, where we extract the lever arm $\alpha$ and the sensor sensitivity $d\mathcal{S}/dV_{P}$ by fitting the transport peak.
-Each time trace clearly shows the presence of one or more TLFs exhibiting random telegraph noise, and the sensor quantum dot electrochemical potential fluctuates about $10~\si{\mu eV}$ on different transport peaks.
-Interestingly, the character of the noise varies significantly between the different transport peaks: the data from the first transport peak show a single large TLF, while the data from the second and third transport peaks show multiple, smaller TLFs.
+Figure~\ref{fig:avar} shows representative time traces measured on different transport peaks, where we plot both reflectometry signals and electrochemical potential fluctuations.
+Each time trace clearly shows the presence of one or more random telegraph signals with characteristic electrochemical potential amplitudes of a few to about $10~\si{\mu eV}$.

+Interestingly, the character of the noise varies significantly between the different transport peaks.
+The data from the first transport peak show random telegraph noise with a constant step height, indicating a single dominant TLF (Fig.~\ref{fig:avar}a).
+However, the data from the second (Fig.~\ref{fig:avar}b) and third (Fig.~\ref{fig:avar}c) transport peaks show multiple step heights, suggesting the presence of several TLFs.
 As these data imply, and as we will discuss further below, the characteristic switching time of the TLFs depends sensitively on gate voltages, explaining the discrepancy between transport peaks.
+In particular, the data we discuss below suggests that the TLF on the first transport peak is frozen out on the second and third transport peaks, revealing the other TLFs.

+Before proceeding, we note that most previous experiments on charge noise in Si quantum dots have reported power spectral densities, instead of time-domain measurements.
+To link the time-domain results we discuss below to previous frequency-domain measurements, including qubit measurements, we note that Device 2 in this work is the same device described in Ref.~\cite{connors2022charge}.
+In that earlier work, which took place in a different cryostat, we found that the qubit associated with Device 2 had an approximately $1/f$-like charge-noise power spectrum, with a relatively low power spectral density at 1~Hz of 0.42~$\mu$eV$^2$/Hz.
+Despite the $1/f$-like spectrum, early time-domain qubit measurements on that device revealed the presence of discrete electrical fluctuators (see Fig. 3b of Ref.~\cite{connors2022charge}).
+We emphasize that the presence of resolvable TLFs in a Si quantum dot is still compatible with relatively low noise levels and the presence of approximately $1/f$-like noise spectra.